francabrera/ibmqx-user-guides/GHZ-test.rst

 through it here.
 Instead we will introduce a more advanced multi-qubit entangled state that illustrates the same phenomenon.

+.. cssclass:: h2

+GHZ States

 Let’s suppose that instead of two qubits, there are now three.
 We prepare a superposition of all qubits in the 0 state and all qubits in the 1 state: :math:`1/\sqrt{2}` (:math:`|000\rangle`-:math:`|111\rangle`).
-This state is called a GHZ state.
-GHZ states are named after Greenberger, Horne, and Zeilinger, who were the first to study them in 1997.
+This state is called a **GHZ state.** GHZ states are named after Greenberger, Horne, and Zeilinger, who were the first to study them in 1997.
 By performing a series of measurements on this state, we can prove that this state violates certain assumptions that most people consider to